Eco Advocacy

 Victims are put under enormous personal pressure merely for their part in public participation in planning and environmental law matters, which they have undertaken on a voluntary and altruistic basis in defending the public interest.
 A person targeted with SLAPP type law suits is also being put to enormous personal expense defending these trumped up charges, as they have to field a team of lawyers to defend themselves.
 It will be noted that the applicants will usually be seeking damages and costs in a further attempt to intimidate and leave a victim in fear of bankruptcy.
 Even the threat of trumped up legal proceedings is in itself an extreme form of harassment.
 SLAPP type law suits also have the effect of clogging up courts with vexations and spurious litigation.

 Under normal circumstances, the situation in Ireland is that cost protection is afforded to people under s.50B of the planning acts for those defending environmental issues under the various EU Directives.
-This is not popular amongst certain developers, so by instituting proceedings against a person in their own right (as distinct from a Company or NGO), they are seeking to go after a target victim personally and inflict collateral damage.
+This is not popular amongst some developers, so by instituting proceedings against a person in their own right (as distinct from a Company or NGO), they are seeking to go after a target victim personally and inflict collateral damage.
 This of course defeats the whole concept of cost protection and is a direct attack on public participation as espoused under the Aarhus Convention together with various EU Directives (as transposed into into Irish law).

 Officers of the Court